Jan Juc: History

-Jan Juc and Torquay more generally are located in the traditional country of the Wadawurrung people, part of the Aboriginal Kulin nation.
-Aboriginal occupation of this Surf Coast area has taken place for thousands of years.
+Jan Juc, and the Torquay generally, is located in the traditional country of the Wadawurrung people, part of the Aboriginal Kulin nation.
+Aboriginal occupation of that area of the Surf Coast area goes back thousands of years.

-Jan Juc beach
+Jan Juc Beach

 The Jan Juc beach lies between Rocky Point to the east and Bird Rock to the west, and is bounded by high cliffs, apart from the middle where an ephemeral creek enters Bass Strait through sand dunes.
 The beach is patrolled during summer months by the Jan Juc Surf Life Saving Club.

 Jan Juc beach is home to the Jan Juc Formation, of which its Marl formation has been biostratigraphically and radiometrically dated to the Chattian (Oligocene) (28.4 - 23.0 Ma).
 The Formation is known for various fossil discoveries.
 In the late 1990s, a surfer found the fossilised remains of an extinct genus of whale on a beach near Jan Juc.
 It was named Janjucetus hunderi, after the location.
 The remains of other extinct whales Mammalodon, Prosqualodon and Waipatia have also been discovered at Jan Juc.